Study Guides

 Work through our written materials and/or videos at your own pace.
 Some, though not all, of these materials have been turned into Courses on Zoom.
 If you’d like coaching on how to lead these materials in your own context, we’d be happy to do so.
 Connect with us using the form at the bottom of this page.

-One of our Foundations.
+One of our three Foundations.
 God has a vision for relationship involving all things.
 God calls for human partnership to restore that vision.
-God’s justice is restorative and centered in Jesus.
-Our Christian Restorative Justice Study Guide has 101, 201, and 301 level materials.
+God’s justice is restorative, not retributive, and centered in Jesus.
 It will help you understand and participate in God’s restorative justice.
-The 101 level introduces you to four principles of justice (meritocratic-retributive; distributive; libertarian; restorative) and the secular inability to organize them while Christian faith does.
-The 201 level examines retributive vs. restorative justice as relates to the criminal justice system.
-The 301 level examines restorative justice more broadly to wealth and power.
+See more.

 Why Jesus?

-Searching for faithful ways of understanding and engaging our political and racial climate?
-Read and discuss A Long Repentance series of blog posts where we explore how Christian (mostly Protestant) heresies started and continue to influence our modern political and racial challenges.
-This includes the very notion of race itself, and how our modern economics, housing, schooling, and policing systems have been shaped.
+Trying to understand and engage our political and racial climate?
+Examine U.S. history as church history.
+Christian heresies influence our modern political and racial challenges, in housing, schooling, policing, and business systems.
 Christians must take responsibility for these heresies in the framework of repentance.
-We lead the material in online discussion groups, but you can use the study guide with the blog posts for personal reflection or discussion in your family, church, organization, etc.
+If you can’t join the Zoom discussion, use the study guide with the blog posts for personal reflection or discussion in your family, church, organization, etc. .

 Examine three major biblical themes — land, enemies, and temple — and the role of Calvinist theology in the formation of Protestant Christian Zionism.
 Shared prosperity is possible.
 But it takes a consistent approach to the Bible — reading the full story.
 See more here.